Application Deadline: July 1

 Have earned a minimum grade of 3.0 in the equivalent of English Composition (UW Engl 131) AND

-Have earned a minimum grade of 3.0 in the equivalent of Writing from Research (UW Engl 182).
+Have earned a minimum grade of 3.0 in the equivalent of Writing from Research (UW Engl 182) or HCDE 231.

 Completion of the University of Washington Bothell's Accelerated Intensive English Program (A-IEP).
 This program is for students who do not meet our English language proficiency requirement, but have a minimum TOEFL iBT score of 65, IELTS of 5.5, or have successfully completed level 3 of UW Seattle's Campus Intensive English Program (C-IEP).